R-Haecker/latent-representations-of-articulations/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp; Updating the inferior network with additional randomness

 **PCA sampling in the latent space**
-&nbsp;&nbsp;&nbsp;&nbsp; linear PC no representation of an articulation parameter
+&nbsp;&nbsp;&nbsp;&nbsp; linear PC can not represent an articulation parameter
 &nbsp;&nbsp;&nbsp;&nbsp; metric loss does not improve correlation

 **Interpolation in latent space**
 &nbsp;&nbsp;&nbsp;&nbsp; linear interpolation better than a spherical interpolation